Brian Wiprud: Personal life

-Wiprud is an avid and world-class fly fisherman who has traveled extensively to angle for fish in exotic locations.
+Wiprud is a renown fly fisherman who has traveled to angle for fish in exotic locations.
 He has authored articles in many fishing magazines, including Fly Fisherman, Saltwater Fly Fisherman, Pennsylvania Angler, Massachusetts Wildlife, American Angler and Fly Fishing America.
 Brian is also a noted cocktalian, and through his character Boone Linsenbigler published a cocktail book.
-Birding is a recent and evolving passion.
 He lives on the Hudson River across from Manhattan.